emmeowzing/gitlabci-lint-pre-commit-hook/README.md

 ### Use configuration files

-No configuration file is required for use.
-However, if you'd rather specify settings in your repo, you may create a config file located at `/root/of/repo/.gitlabci-lint.toml`, or `$HOME/.config/.gitlabci-lint/config.toml`, such as the following.
+A configuration file is not required for use.
+However, if you'd rather specify settings in a file that is checked into your project's VCS, you may create a config file located at `/root/of/repo/.gitlabci-lint.toml`, or `$HOME/.config/.gitlabci-lint/config.toml`, such as the following.

 ```toml
 [gitlabci-lint]